MicrosoftLearning/dp-203-azure-data-engineer/Instructions/Labs/22-Synapse-purview.md

 ## Before you start

-You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level access.
+You'll need an [Azure subscription](https://azure.microsoft.com/free) in which you have administrative-level privileges and exclusive access to the tenant in which the subscription is defined.

 ## Provision Azure resources